prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 - Angular has bidirectional data flow which in case of larger applications makes it harder to track the source of data changes.
 There would be a lot of actions which would mutate data all the times.
 In React, data flow is unidirectional and only certain actions can change the data present in the store.
 This will save the data from unnecessary mutations and it can be easily tracked.

-- React is more suited for Native mobile app development whereas we can use Angular for this.
+- React is more suited for Native mobile app development whereas we can not use Angular for this.

 According to the 2019 HackerRank Developer skills report, Angular was the most popular choice of a web framework that programmers knew in 2018.
 This changed in 2019, the same report found that 30% of developers in 2019 wanted to learn the React framework, making it the most popular.